cmkobel/CompareM2/README.md

 This project is still in development.
 Please check the [repo project manager](https://github.com/cmkobel/kma-assemblycomparator/projects/1) for tracking new features.

-A few subanalyses are in the process of being implemented, (parenthesized programs in the list below)
+A few subanalyses are in the process of being implemented, (parenthesized programs in the list below) Installation is also not easy, as the code is only supporting a specific Linux/gwf-setup.

 ### For each assembly